jmaccelari/H4/README.md

 This project uses npm and the following scripts are defined:<br>
 - deploy: deploy the app (uglifying it) to the ./bin directory<br>
-- clean: remove the uglified files from the ./bin directory<br>
+- clean: remove the uglified files from the ./bin directory, the node_modules directory and the package-lock.json file.<br>
 - test: run the unit tests in ./test

 ## Installing and running